Jooooooonas/AmazingJonas/README.md

 ## Here is the current processing stage.

-1. Create a function (logLikVec) that calculates the individual log-likelihood contribution. (currently done)
+1. Create a function (amazing) that calculates the individual log-likelihood contribution. (currently done)
+2. Create alogLik(). (currently done)
+3. Document the functions correctly and find a nice example.

 ## The followings are default texts.